tkuester/gr-reveng/README.md

 Ubuntu 16.04.
 It should work just as well with more recent versions.
 Please let me know what you have success with!

-**This software is still under development!
-The API is not guaranteed to be stable.**

 ## Packet Deframer

 This block takes in a stream of byte samples, where the LSB for each sample